 Under current market conditions there is still little opportunity to generate significant additional investment income by investing in longer time periods over one year.
 However, as always, investment plans should be flexible enough to respond to changing market conditions during the year.
-Investment performance will be reported regularly to the CCFRA and will be provided to members of the Joint Audit Committee as background information to provide guidance and support when undertaking scrutiny of Treasury Management procedures.
+The estimate of investment income for 2025/26 amounts to £413K (£855K 2024/25) and investment performance will be reported regularly to the CCFRA and will be provided to members of the Joint Audit Committee as background information to provide guidance and support when undertaking scrutiny of Treasury Management procedures.